MM-NeRF: Multimodal-Guided 3D Multi-Style Transfer of Neural Radiance Field: Experiments

-\textbf{Incremental Learning of New Styles.} MM-NeRF can generalize to new styles by Incremental Learning (IL).
+MM-NeRF can generalize to new styles by Incremental Learning (IL).
 To evaluate the quality of new styles learned by IL, we remove a style from the style set and train MM-NeRF with the remaining styles.
 In addition, the removed style is learned by IL.
 As shown in Figure \ref{fig:incremental_learning} (a), MM-NeRF can generate similarly stylized novel views with pre-defined and new styles.
-Figure \ref{fig:incremental_learning} (b) reports the comparison of training time and inference time with StyleRF \cite{liu2023stylerf} and HyperNeRF \cite{chiang2022hyper}.
+Figure \ref{fig:incremental_learning} (b) reports the comparison of efficiency with StyleRF and HyperNeRF.
+As the pre-training periods of MM-NeRF, HyperNeRF, and StyleRF are different, we only compare the stylization training time and inference time in Figure \ref{fig:incremental_learning} (b).
 MM-NeRF can generalize to new styles with small training costs (a few minutes).
 The inference efficiency of MM-NeRF is approximately $\times 55$ faster than SOTA methods.

-\textbf{Multi-View Consistency.} Figure \ref{fig:multiview_consistency} compares the multi-view consistency with the baseline.
-MMNeRF can effectively ensure that the same objects have similar details in multiple views.
-Table \ref{Tb:metric_llff} reports qualitative results of multi-view consistency on forward-facing scenes \cite{mildenhall2021nerf}.
-MM-NeRF outperforms StyleRF by 20.5\% and 3.0\% in TWE and warped LPIPS, respectively.
-MM-NeRF outperforms HyperNeRF by 19.5\% and 15.1\% in TWE and warped LPIPS, respectively.
-Table \ref{Tb:metric_tnt} reports qualitative results of multi-view consistency on Tanks and Temples \cite{knapitsch2017tanks}.
-MM-NeRF outperforms HyperNeRF by 12.5\% and 1.3\% in TWE and warped LPIPS, respectively.
-These results demonstrate that MM-NeRF can effectively ensure multi-view consistency.
+We design an additional experiment to validate the effectiveness of IL further.
+In this experiment, MM-NeRF asks to learn a significantly different style by IL after training on pre-defined styles.
+The results are shown in Figure \ref{fig:IL}.
+Compared to the pre-defined learning, the quality of stylized results guided by the new style has only slightly decreased, and MM-NeRF still achieves excellent stylization.